-The journey begins at the harbor in Porthmadog and travels nearly 14 miles through Snowdonia National Park until it reaches Blaenau Ffestiniog.
+The journey begins at the harbour in Porthmadog and travels nearly 14 miles through Snowdonia National Park until it reaches Blaenau Ffestiniog.
 During the trip, the train ascends into the mountains, reaching over 700 feet above sea level while hugging the mountainside.

-All on board are treated to magnificent views overlooking lush green pastures, ancient forests, towering waterfalls and serene lakes.
+All onboard are treated to magnificent views overlooking lush green pastures, ancient forests, towering waterfalls and serene lakes.

 The second option is the Welsh Highlands Railway — the longest heritage railway in the UK.
 Along with its regular passenger cars, it offers some of the most luxurious accommodations of any heritage railway.
 Hungry?
 They’ll deliver made-to-order food right to your seat.

 The train itself travels 25 miles through the county of Gwynedd, going from Caernarfon to Porthmadog.
 Along the way, you’ll skim the bottom of Mount Snowdon as you pass through the fairytale-like village of Beddgelert.

 Have those cameras ready because it’s one of the most picturesque places to go in Wales.